 The Canadian Academy of Osteopathy’s curriculum aims to meet or exceed Type 1 standards as they are clearly defined, which enables our curriculum to be tangibly measured by independent third-party education audits–and pass with total transparency.

-At the CAO, students receive four years of manual osteopathic education, including 1000 hours of supervised clinical training and a comprehensive curriculum that is transparent, responsible, and ethical.
+At the CAO, students receive four years of osteopathic manual education, including supervised clinical training and a comprehensive curriculum that is transparent, responsible, and ethical.
 This paves the path to safer practitioners and ultimately better outcomes for patients.